 - Realigning the spine: One of the first things your chiropractor might use to potentially improve your range of motion is chiropractic adjustments.
 These adjustments help correct any subluxations, or incorrect alignments, in your spinal joints.
 With proper alignment, your back and neck are more likely to be able to move as they should.

 - Massaging tight muscles: Another common problem that causes limited range of motion is tightness in the muscles.
 Some chiropractors offer massage therapies that may loosen tight muscles and alleviate stiffness for greater flexibility.

 - Teaching stretches and mobility exercises: In addition to spinal alignments and massages, chiropractors can also provide you with stretches and exercises you can do at home to potentially improve your range of motion.
 Doing these exercises each day may help you incrementally improve flexibility while strengthening other parts of your body to prevent future issues.

 It’s not always easy to correct flexibility problems, but working on your range of motion can lead to an easier, healthier life.
-By meeting with the chiropractors at Advanced Spine and Posture in Las Vegas, NV, you may find a solution to your limited range of motion.
+By meeting with the chiropractor in Las Vegas, NV at Advanced Spine and Posture, you may find a solution to your limited range of motion.
 Using our holistic Chiropractic BioPhysics (CBP) techniques, we’ll create a treatment plan that identifies and potentially corrects your underlying spinal problems to help you feel like yourself again.